 Marin Transit would like to commend the Bridge District and its consultants on the DEIR and the identification of the locally preferred alternative, Move Whistlestop Alternative.
-Based on our involvement in the project's Technical Advisory Committee and attendance at the public workshops and meetings, we feel this document incorporates the ongoing dialogue and feedback from the TAC, stakeholders, and the community.
-We fully support the identified locally preferred alternative based on its ability to fulfill the project's purpose and need statement and minimize any resulting environmental impacts.
+Based on our involvement in the project's Technical Advisory Committee and attendance at the public workshops and meetings, we feel this document accurately analyzed the potential impacts associated with the project and incorporates the ongoing dialogue and feedback from the stakeholders and the community.
+We fully support the identified locally preferred alternatives based on its ability to fulfill the project's purpose and need statement and minimize any resulting environmental impacts.
 In short, this is the only alternative that offers a truly integrated, multimodal transit facility that addresses the safety and experience of the rider in using and navigating the transit network.

-Marin Transit looks forward to continuing our collaboration with the Bridge District and the other project partners to create a relocated San Rafael Transit Center that will flexibly meet the multi-modal transportation needs of all customers in the decades to come.
+Marin Transit looks forward to continuing our collaboration with the Bridge Districts and the other project partners to create a relocated San Rafael Transit Center that will flexibly meet the multi-modal transportation needs of all customers in the decades to come.